kapolos/react-godfather/README.md

 ## Async generators

-The render function of a `react-godfather` functional component can be:
+The render function of a `react-godfather` function component can be:
 * A function
 * An async function (i.e. a function that returns a promise)
 * A generator function (i.e. a function that returns a Generator object)